About

 Sam E. Beller ’59, Trustee

-Sam E. Beller is a Chartered Life Underwriter and a Chartered Financial Consultant with more than 50 years of experience in the financial services industry.
-He is President of Diversified Programs, Inc., a Life, Health and Group Insurance Sales agency and President of Diversified Advisory Services, Inc., a Financial Services organization.
+Sam E. Beller is a chartered life underwriter and a chartered financial consultant with more than 50 years of experience in the financial services industry.
+He is president of Diversified Programs, Inc., a life, health, and group Iisurance sales agency, and president of Diversified Advisory Services, Inc., a financial services organization.

-Mr. Beller is the author of The Great Insurance Secret, published by William Morrow and Company.
+Beller is the author of The Great Insurance Secret (William Morrow and Company).
 He has written numerous articles for various publications and has spoken to both public and industry audiences.
-He is a Life Member of the Million Dollar Round Table, a member of the Association of Advanced Life Underwriters and Estate Planning Council of New York.
+He is a life member of the Million Dollar Round Table, and a member of the Association of Advanced Life Underwriters and Estate Planning Council of New York.

-Mr. Beller was President of the Brooklyn College Foundation from 1985-1987 and is currently Chairman of the Planned Giving Committee.
+Beller was president of the Brooklyn College Foundation from 1985 to 1987 and is currently chair of the Planned Giving Committee.
 He was awarded the Brooklyn College President’s Medal in 1987 and was selected as Brooklyn College alumnus of the year in 1992.

-Mr. Beller has been married to Eva for 60 years.
-They have 19 children (3 fantastic sons, 3 great daughters-in-law and 13 magnificent grandchildren).
+Beller has been married to Eva for 60 years.
+They have three fantastic sons, three great daughters-in-law, and 13 magnificent grandchildren.

 Sarah L. Benson ’04, Trustee

-Sarah Benson has been the Artistic Director of Soho Rep. since 2007.
-Ms. Benson received a Drama Desk nomination and an OBIE award for Sarah Kane’s Blasted (Soho Rep; NY Premiere.
-She directed the world premiere of Gregory Moss’ House of Gold, Sophocles’ Ajax, Lucas Hnath’s A Public Reading of an Unproduced Screenplay About the Death of Walt Disney and Richard Maxwell’s Samara.
+Sarah Benson has been the artistic director of Soho Rep since 2007.
+Benson received a Drama Desk nomination and an OBIE Award for Sarah Kane’s Blasted (Soho Rep; New York premiere).
+She directed the world premiere of Gregory Moss’ House of Gold, Sophocles’ Ajax, Lucas Hnath’s A Public Reading of an Unproduced Screenplay About the Death of Walt Disney, and Richard Maxwell’s Samara.

-Ms. Benson has also worked on new plays at the O’Neill Playwrights Conference, New York Stage & Film, and New Dramatists.
-At Soho Rep, Ms. Benson has commissioned and produced work by artists including David Adjmi, Annie Baker (M.F.A. ’09), Dan LeFranc, Thomas Bradshaw (M.F.A. ’04), Cynthia Hopkins, Jomama Jones, Young Jean Lee (M.F.A. ’05), John Jesurun, Nature Theatre of Oklahoma and Anne Washburn.
-This work has been recognized with six OBIE awards, four Drama Desk nominations, and The New York Times Outstanding Playwriting Award.
+Benson has also worked on new plays at the O’Neill Playwrights Conference, New York Stage & Film, and New Dramatists.
+At Soho Rep, she has commissioned and produced work by artists including David Adjmi, Annie Baker (M.F.A. ’09), Dan LeFranc, Thomas Bradshaw (M.F.A. ’04), Cynthia Hopkins, Jomama Jones, Young Jean Lee (M.F.A. ’05), John Jesurun, Nature Theatre of Oklahoma, and Anne Washburn.
+This work has been recognized with six OBIE Awards, four Drama Desk nominations, and The New York Times Outstanding Playwriting Award.

 Doris Bien-Aime ’13, Trustee